KKaws/AWSMigration-Vm-image-to-AMI/README.md

 3. Click the ‘Next >’ button to proceed.
 Select the amount of RAM that you want to allocate to your new virtual machine.
 Since Ubuntu Server is so light on resources, 1 GB (1024 MB) will be just fine for this tutorial.

 ![](https://github.com/KKaws/AWSMigration-Vm-image-to-AMI/blob/master/3.png)

+4. Click the ‘Next >’ button.
+Select the option to create a virtual hard disk and click the ‘Create’ button to create the virtual hard disk for the new virtual machine.